google/oauth2l/README.md

 The scope(s) that will be authorized by the OAuth access token.
 Required for oauth and sso authentication types.
 When using multiple scopes, provide the the parameter as a comma-delimited list and do not include spaces.
+(Alternatively, multiple scopes can be specified as a space-delimited string surrounded in quotes.)

 ```bash
 $ oauth2l fetch --scope cloud-platform,pubsub